ocqt/Customizing-Qt-Creator/README.md

 ## Getting Started

 The Customizing_QtCreator.pptx slideshow is the slide deck from the presentation.
-The Wizards.zip file is a collection of QtCreator wizards and customizations to default wizards.
+The wizards folder contains new QtCreator code generation wizards and customizations to default wizards.

 ### Prerequisites